Primer

 Once you've covered the primer, you're ready to start looping.
 Check out how it works and try the first four weeks for free.
 You'll be able to apply the basics you've learned right away.

-Looping works best when you're comfortable with partial understanding.
+The looping method works best when you're comfortable with partial understanding.
 You'll fill in the gaps naturally as you go.
 Ukrainian has a lot of moving parts, so focus on what you're learning right now and let the rest stay blurry for a while.
 It's a process, and steady progress is what matters.

 Subscribe to Looping Ukrainian

-Sign up now to get access to the library of members-only issues.
+Sign up now to get access to the archive of members-only posts.

 Subscribe